Tuesday, August 26, 2025

 The reason he gave that he knew I was from La Crosse was because Bill Krause (La Crosse ball player and promoter) was the first man to call him Happy Evans.

+Did they ever tell you about my throwing arm?
 You ask around Wisconsin - La Crosse - ask them about "Happy" Evans.
 I was supposed to have the best throwing arm of all of them.

 _________